cjohnsongh/guild-saga-analytics/README.md

 The site tracks collection supply and burns, holders and ownership concentration, World Mode staking and quest activity, secondary-market history, mint history, rarity, royalties, and project-connected wallet activity.

-## Production rule

-The public site does **not** depend on Dune.
-The final Dune queries are retained only as a frozen migration specification for the Aug.
-26, 2026 cutover.
-Future production collection is designed to use direct Solana/provider data and persisted incremental state.

 ## Repository structure

 - `site/` — React website source and generated frontend data